Generic selectors

 Can I Fast on the Sabbath or Holydays?

 The Bible records several people who fasted on the Sabbath, including Jesus Christ.
 Every fast in the Bible that was longer than six days had to include the weekly Sabbath, so fasting on the Sabbath is perfectly acceptable.
 In fact, it is a way to enhance our time with God.
-Consider that the weekly Sabbath is time that He set aside to spend with His covenant people—and they with Him.
+The weekly Sabbath is time that He set aside to spend with His covenant people—and they with Him.
 The primary purpose of a fast is to focus on God so the Sabbath is certainly a fitting day.
 The Passover and holydays are also appropriate.
-Obviously, the Day of Atonement is already a commanded day of fasting.
+Obviously, the Day of Atonement is a commanded day of fasting.

 Do I Have to Pray Continuously When I Fast?

 Spending time in prayer is a vital part of fasting.
-When not praying, one can meditate on the issue at hand or read scriptures that pertain to the purpose of the fast.
+When not praying, one can meditate on the issue at hand, or read scriptures that pertain to the purpose of the fast.
 The time during a fast is important so it may require planning to avoid unnecessary interruptions.
 While it is hard to literally pray day and night, prayer is the most significant part of any fast.

 Can I Take Medications While Fasting?

 Those whose health is dependent upon medications absolutely must continue to take them, even if they require food (required with some) or drink.
 Generally speaking, a small piece of food or sip of water is not going to diminish the affliction of the body that fasting produces.
-On the other hand, failing to take necessary medications can cause adverse health consequences.
+On the other hand, failing to take necessary medications can cause serious adverse health consequences.
 This is discussed in more detail in Chapter 1 and Chapter 2.

 Will People Fast During the Millennium?